Before you start

 Get advice and support

-You can register with Get Into Teaching, the Department for Education’s free support and advice service.
+You can visit Get Into Teaching, the Department for Education’s free support and advice service.

 A specialist adviser will help you prepare your application and advise you on funding options (including loans and tax-free bursaries and scholarships).
-You can also book school experience and access teaching events.
+You can also book school experiences and access teaching events.